Cephalowat/PSFalcon/README.md

 Results of a successful request are typically contained within `$PSObject.resources`.
 For some request types, resources may fall under `$PSObject.combined`, or another specific field like `$PSObject.batch_id`.

-You can return the results themselves by calling `$PSObject.resources` or a related sub-object:
+You can return the results themselves by calling `$PSObject.resources` or similar member:

 ```powershell
 PS> $HostIds.resources